Enterprise-CMCS/macpro-quickstart-serverless/README.md

 ### Higher environments

-The QuickStart supports two promotion strategies for higher environments, which are mutually exclusive.
+When merging to the master branch, the QuickStart supports two promotion strategies for higher environments, which are mutually exclusive.

 #### Branch-based promotion (default)